How Did the

 “What is that to us?
 See to it yourself.”

-The death of the other Apostles
+The Death of the Other Apostles

-Now, we’ll go to the other ten original apostles giving what information we have found about how they died.
+In answer to the question, How Did the Apostles Die? we’ll go to the other ten original apostles giving what information we have found about how they died.

 Because Jesus said to Peter,